-If there is one master customer experience strategy rule, I think it would be this: solve your customers’ problems.
+If there is one master customer-centric selling rule, I think it would be this: solve your customers' problems.
 Every change, every action, every improvement should have the end goal of solving a customer problem.
 So how does this apply to the Pharma industry?

 Pharmaceutical companies served what seemed to be a fairly straightforward purpose: providing customers with information and access to newer and better drugs.
 And this worked for a long time.
 However, over the past few years, it is estimated that the Pharmaceutical industry has experienced a 30% industry-wide reduction in sales force numbers.
 What worked in the past isn’t cutting it anymore.

 Between increasing government regulation, a decreasing amount of physician face-time, and a barrage of multi-million dollar lawsuits, Pharma companies cannot survive, and thus continue to help their customers, without shifting from being product-centric to patient-centric.

 Pharma’s customer base is made of up people who have one pressing problem: the patient.
 Their jobs are exhausting and involve long hours, high risk, changing rules and regulations, and the constant stress of carrying patients’ health and lives in their hands.
 Pharma’s opportunity then lies in their ability to stop selling to, and start partnering with, their customers to solve their biggest problem: how to better serve the patient.